Gauge covariant neural network for quarks and gluons: Basics of neural networks

 and the other is a non-linear function, ${u}^{(l)}_i = \sigma_l(z^{(l)}_i)$.
 We call $z_i^{(l)}$ as a pre-activation variable. $w^{(l)}_{ij}$ is an element of $W_l$. ${u}^{(l)}_i$ is $i$-th component of $\vec{u}^{(l)}$ and $\vec{u}^{(0)}=\vec{x}$.
 Both transformation is needed to realizes a universal function from a vector space to another vector space \cite{ zhou2018universality, kidger2020universal, tabuada2020universal, johnson2018deep}.

 To determine the parameters, we use a loss function.
 A concrete form if the loss function is not necessary but for example for a regression we can take mean square error,

 where $\vec{y}_i$ is desired answer for $\vec{x}_i$, desired output for $\vec{x}_i$. $\mathcal{D}$ is a set of pairs of data, which is replaced by a part of data for mini-batch training. $|\mathcal{D}|$ is the size of data.
 This quantified a kind of distance between probability distribution of the answer and distribution of output.
 We can choose appropriate a loss function for each problem.
-Popular choice is the Kullback-Leibler divergence (relative entropy), the cross-entropy and so on \cite{Akinori2021DLAP}.
+Popular choice is the Kullback-Leibler divergence (relative entropy), the cross-entropy or the square difference\cite{Akinori2021DLAP}.

-A neural network is not convex function in general, so there are no best way to find an optimal value.
-Moreover, we cannot know probability distribution which generates data, so we have to use sampling average.
-Practically, parameters in neural networks are tuned by the gradient descent or its variant,
+A neural network is not simple convex function in general, so there are no best way to tune parameters to the optimal value.
+Practically, parameters in neural networks are tuned (trained) by the gradient descent,

-where $\eta$ is a real positive small number called learning rate and $\theta$ represents elements of weight matrices $W^{(l)}$.
+where $\eta$ is a real small positive number called learning rate and $\theta$ represents elements of weight matrices $W^{(l)}$.
 This is called stochastic gradient descent since it uses sampling approximation to evaluate the value of gradient instead of the exact expectation value.
 An extreme case, the size of $\mathcal{D}$ is taken to 1, it is called on-line training.

 The derivative term $ \frac{\partial L_\theta(\mathcal{D})}{\partial \theta} $, can be evaluated by a recursive formula called backpropagation and the delta rule.

 we defined,

 while $ z^{(l+1)}_i = \sum_j w^{(l+1)}_{ij} \sigma_l(z^{(l)}_j) $, we can relate $\delta^{(l)}$ and $\delta^{(l+1)}$,